Lightweight Test-Time Adaptation for EMG-Based Gesture Recognition: Results

-To further reduce forgetting, we also augment meta-learning with an experience replay buffer.
+To further reduce the performance loss in cross-session impact, we also augment meta-learning with an experience replay buffer.
 This stabilizes the calibration updates and preserves performance on sessions not used for adaptation (Fig.~\ref{fig:meta}d), albeit typically at the cost of lower accuracy on the adapted session.
 Figure~\ref{fig:meta}c summarizes these results: left bars correspond to standard meta-learning, while right bars report the replay-regularized variant.
+Finally, to assess the benefit of framing the problem as meta-learning, we also implement a fine-tuning baseline.
+In this case, the model is not meta-trained; instead, we adapt a conventionally pre-trained baseline using the same few-shot calibration data.
+The results are reported in Table~\ref{tab:all_results}, where MAML achieves higher accuracy than this simpler fine-tuning approach.